 With the growing prevalence of mental and stress-related disorders in the general population, the importance of health and well-being programs is being recognized more and more in the corporate world.
-Employers are also seeing its benefit both to attract new talent and to retain existing employees.
+Employers are also seeing its benefit both in attracting new talent and retaining existing employees.

 In this webinar by ekincare and Xoxoday, moderated by Thrilok Abhishek - AVP, ekincare, our speakers Svati Patangay - Chief Wellness Officer, Zenoti, Romika Gahlaut - Director - Total Rewards Expedia Group and Taruna Lohmror - Chief People Officer Xoxoday covered the aspects of how companies can address mental wellness at the workplace through clearly articulated workplace employee wellness programs.

 The coronavirus (COVID-19) is presenting new and unique challenges every single day.
 Organizations are navigating uncharted waters with this virus, making it important to find new ways to work while also taking care of employees' mental health and well-being.

 Many employees are teleworking full-time for the first time, isolated from co-workers, friends and family.
 The daily living routines are disrupted causing added anxiety, stress and strain—physically, mentally, and financially.
 It is completely natural for this disruption and uncertainty to lead to anxiety and stress.
 While the pandemic has caused mental health concerns to skyrocket, businesses can be equipped with the right tools to support their employees.